nonblocking/nonsnapshot-maven-plugin/README.md

 * *generateIncrementalBuildScripts* creates shell script for an incremental build using the new *--projects* option to filter aggregate projects (Maven > 3.2.1 only)
 * *generateChangedProjectsPropertyFile* creates a Java property file with a single entry which contains all changed projects.
-  This can be used in conjunction with the EnvInject plugin on Jenkins to do incremental build.
+  This can be used in conjunction with the EnvInject plugin on Jenkins to do an incremental build.
 Like this:
   *mvn --project ${nonsnapshot.changed.projects} install*.
 * An upstream dependency is defined as *groupId:artifactId:baseVersion*.
 Whereas *groupId* and *artifactId* can contain wildcards.
 The *baseVersion* is the "prefix" of allowed versions.
 Examples: